Social Work and Sociology Courses: Fall 2024

 This course focuses on policies and services affecting children, youth, and families from diverse backgrounds as given form in welfare, child welfare, education, health and mental health, disability, substance abuse, and juvenile justice institutions and systems of care.
 (GR)

-SW 611: Crisis Management With Evidence Based Interventions
+SW 611: Crisis Intervention

 3 Credit Hour(s)